FredChamp/ReadTheDocTest/SAD/src/SDM-SAD-DataMigration.rst

 Patcher
 ~~~~~~~~

-The patcher defines the methods to parse the data and applied the structural and semantic patches.
+The patcher defines the methods to parse the data and applies the structural and semantic patches.
 It must inherit from ``fwAtomsPatch::patcher::IPatcher`` and implements the ``transformObject()`` method.

-We usually used the ``DefaultPatcher``.
-The conversion is processed in two pass: first it applies the structural patches recursivly on each sub-objects, then it applies the sementic patches recursivly on each sub-objects.
+We usually use the ``DefaultPatcher``.
+The conversion is processed in two steps: first it applies the structural patches recursivly on each sub-objects, then it applies the semantic patches recursively on each sub-objects.

 Rules
 ~~~~~~

-A changes in data (fwData, fwMedData, ...) involve the incrementation of the data version and the context version and the creation of structural and/or semantic patch.
+A change in data (fwData, fwMedData, ...) involves the incrementation of the data version and the context version and thus, the creation of structural and/or semantic patch.

-A creator patch of a data must create a ``fwAtoms::Object`` equal as if we create the data (with a ``New()``) and convert it to ``fwAtoms``.
+The creator patch creates the ``fwAtoms::Object`` and converts it to ``fwAtoms``.
+The ``::fwAtoms::Object`` created must be the same as the data created with a ``New()``.

 The *buffer object* (converted as BLOB in fwAtoms) is just reused (without copy) during the migration.
-If its structure is modified, you should clone the buffer before to applies the patch.
+If its structure is modified, you should clone the buffer before applying the patch.

 Usage
 --------

-If you have to modify data, you don't have to reimplemetent all the migration system, but there is step to perform :
+If you have to modify data, you don't have to re-implement all the migration system, but there are steps to perform :

 step 1
     Increment the data version in camp declaration (and update the declaration of the attribute if needed).
 See :ref:`DataVersion`.

 step 2
-    Increment the context version: create a new ``.versions`` files (with the associated data version).
+    Increment the context version: create new ``.versions`` files (with the associated data version).
 See :ref:`ContextVersion`.

 step 3